Upstream Probe#

 test

-The condition for the probe, defined as a string with variables.
+The condition to be checked during the request; defined as a string with variables.
 If variable substitution yields "" or "0", the probe is not passed.

 essential

-If set, the initial state of the peer is being checked, so the peer doesn't receive client requests until the probe is passed.
+If set, the initial state of the server is subject to verification and client requests are not forwarded to it until the probe is passed.

 persistent

-Setting this parameter requires enabling essential first; persistent peers that were deemed healthy prior to a configuration reload start receiving requests without being required to pass this probe first.
+Setting this parameter requires enabling essential first; persistent servers that were working prior to a configuration reload start receiving requests without being required to pass this probe first.

 fails